 Please note that abstracts have an abstract processing charge (APC) of €40.
 Late contributions (uploaded by conveners after the abstract deadline) have an increased APC of €80 and require approval by the programme committee.

 The EGU General Assembly facilitates the presentation of scientific results in the form of poster presentations, oral presentations, and PICOs.
-From the perspective of the EGU, all scientific presentations at its General Assembly have equal status; there is no distinction regarding the standing of oral, poster, or PICO presentations.
+The EGU stresses that all scientific presentations at its General Assembly have equal importance, independent of format.
+There is no distinction regarding the standing, quality, or prestige of oral, poster, or PICO presentations.

 Please study our detailed guidelines for the different presentation types: